peterhinch/micropython-async/v3/docs/DRIVERS.md

  state of the button (`True` corresponds to pressed).
  6. `rawstate()` Returns the logical instantaneous state of the button.
 There is probably no reason to use this.
+ 7. `deinit` No args.
+Cancels the running task.

 Methods 1 - 4 may be called at any time.
 If `False` is passed for a callable, any existing callback will be disabled.